avilabon/MDEF_Albert/docs/term1/01-Landing.md

 ![Shaking concepts](../images/Concepts.png){: style="height:500px;width:500px"}

 Links:

 ![Shaking concepts](../images/biofriction-logo-moving-trans.gif)

 [Biofriction project](https://biofriction.org/)

 ### Final reflection

---- Our minds has been shaken with a multitude of things and concepts.
+***Reflection:*** Our minds has been shaken with a multitude of things and concepts.
 Many new ones, others already old friends, others that have metamorphosed since last time...
 A great week, it is going to be difficult to calm our minds after so much overstimulation!